inquisitour/Ontology-Agent/README.md

 ---

-Dive deeper into the world of OntologyAgent by visiting our [GitHub repository](https://github.com/inquisitour/OntologyAgent).
+Dive deeper into the world of Ontology Agent by visiting our [GitHub repository](https://github.com/inquisitour/Ontology-Agent).
 Start your journey towards effortless ontology management today!